EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="Update SLA" src="https://github.com/user-attachments/assets/f28db769-6002-46bb-b611-dd5c4a136f7a" />

 - Next, click on SLA Plan.
-- Since we know it's only two people in the department having this issue and not the whole department we can set the Sev to Sev-C.
+- Since we know it's only two people in the department having this issue and not the whole department, we can set the Sev to Sev-C.

 <img width="700" height="700" alt="Log update" src="https://github.com/user-attachments/assets/d4ed2bb5-4250-4bc5-ba57-7b2896ab0206" />

-- Now, lets update the ticket notes.
+- Now, let's update the ticket notes.
 It is important to know that this is how not only the IT department, but the customer as well, will be updated on the progress of the ticket.
 Click Post reply.

 ---
 ~ Lunchtime passes ~

 ---

-- Karen calls back and she says that they restarted their computers and their computers, and Adobe Readers are working just fine and there are now more issues anymore.
+- Karen calls back and she says that they restarted their computers, and their Adobe Readers are working just fine, and there are no more issues.
 Great!

 <img width="700" height="700" alt="Resolved note" src="https://github.com/user-attachments/assets/5dd6e298-dfef-474c-af98-9a1cb97f8642" />